Reed-EVIC/cpsvote/README.md

     define the range of characters that are read.
-You can see the default set of columns in the included data set `cps_cols`, or supply `cols` with your own specifications of columns (for details on adding other columns, see the BLANK vignette).
+You can see the default set of columns in the included data set `cps_cols`, or supply `cols` with your own specifications of columns (for details on adding other columns, see `vignette("add-variables")`).
 The `names_col` argument details which variable in `cols` will become the column names for the output; we have provided the original CPS names as `cps_name`, but recommend using `new_name` as it is more informative and accounts for questions changing names (“PES5”, “PES6”, etc.) across multiple years. `join_dfs` lets you join multiple years into one `tibble`, and should only be used if you’re sure that a column name (like “PES5”) refers to the same question across all years you read in.
   - `cps_label()` replaces the numeric entries from the raw data with appropriate factor levels (as given by the data documentation; see `cps_download_docs()`).
 We have taken the factor levels as written